 Deferred income taxes are recognized for the tax consequences in future years of temporary differences between the financial reporting and tax bases of assets and liabilities as of each period-end based on enacted tax laws and statutory rates.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amount expected to be realized.
-A 100% valuation allowance has been established on deferred tax assets at March 31, 2015 and December 31, 14, due to the uncertainty of our ability to realize future taxable income.
+A 100% valuation allowance has been established on deferred tax assets at March 31, 2016 and December 31, 2015, due to the uncertainty of our ability to realize future taxable income.

 The Company accounts for uncertainty in income taxes in its financial statements as required under ASC 740, Accounting for Uncertainty in Income Taxes.
 The standard prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 The standard also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition accounting.
-The Company's tax returns prior to 2011 are closed.
 Management determined there were no material uncertain positions taken by the Company in its tax returns.